Pay As You Go Food Delivery Insurance

 However, with pay as you go food delivery insurance, you take out insurance according to your needs.
 You can get monthly, weekly, daily or even hourly insurance.

-Food delivery insurance for pay-as-you-go only covers you while you’re delivering.
+Food delivery insurance pay as you go only covers you while you’re delivering.
 Typically, it includes the following:

 This Insurance secures your finances if you injure any member of the public or damage their property while out on a delivery.
 This coverage is essential for food delivery drivers who interact with customers and the public regularly.